 Dunlop Premium Extra Duty

 The official tennis ball for the ATP World Tour and season-ending ATP NextGen Finals and Nitto ATP Finals.
 The choice of professional tournaments made this ball the choice of professional players around the globe.

-The Dunlop has created other versions of this ball for different conditions like high-altitude ball in the same series.
+Dunlop has created other versions of this ball for different conditions like a high-altitude ball in the same series.

 Best Overall Tennis Balls – For All Court Types/Surfaces

 As the name suggests it is the official tennis ball for the US Open Grand Slam tournament, a hard court tennis tournament.
-Wilson doesn’t stop here as it also holds the honor of Australian Open, US Open, Davis Cup and the Fed Cup official ball provider.
+Wilson doesn’t stop here as it also holds the honor of the Australian Open, US Open, Davis Cup, and the Fed Cup official ball provider.

 There are certain reasons behind this honor of this ball.
 Simply, it can be referred to as the toughest ball in the world.
 Wilson’s has used exclusive Tex Tech Industries felt, which is crafted with premium woven into thicker and denser felt, causing durability with consistency.

 The extra duty version provides premium quality performance on hard courts and abrasive courts.
 It also performs awesome and is the best for the tennis ball machine as well.